-And were they soft?
-Yes!
-And they feel as light as air.
-Very different from my thick and heavy prefolds.
+My first experience with flats has been great!
 I can see why mothers say flats are so easy to wash and dry and get stains out of.
+There’s just one layer of fabric.
 I would estimate that drying time for a flat as compared to my Chinese prefolds and Flip organics is 50% less.
 This is my guess because it always takes a full cycle to completely dry my prefolds, but the flats are done about halfway through.
-That’s a huge difference and a hefty savings in energy!
+That’s a huge difference and a hefty savings in energy.

-Here is a comparison between a Flip organic cotton insert (trifold) and the Eco Dia flat (pad folded).
+Here is a comparison between a Flip organic cotton insert (trifold) and a pad folded flat:

 Are they hard to fold?
 Is it really time-consuming?
 Honestly, no. I had this impression that flats were complicated and required expert folding techniques.
 Nothing could be further from the truth when you start with something super easy like the pad fold.
 Here’s what it looks like.
 For a modified newborn flat diaper fold click here):